jhap1982/giveituruguay/2000/2000-04-28 - Hearnes Center, Columbia, MO, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+4. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+5. Scar Tissue
-My Lovely Man
+6. My Lovely Man
-Pea
+7. Pea
-This Velvet Glove
+8. This Velvet Glove
-Subterranean Homesick Blues
+9. Subterranean Homesick Blues
-Otherside
+10. Otherside
-I Like Dirt
+11. I Like Dirt
-I Could Have Lied
+12. I Could Have Lied
-Cold Sweat jam
+13. Cold Sweat jam
-Easily
+14. Easily
-Californication
+15. Californication
-London Calling tease
+16. London Calling tease
-Right on Time
+17. Right on Time
-Under the Bridge
+18. Under the Bridge
-Me and My Friends
+19. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+20. Soul to Squeeze
-The Power of Equality
+21. The Power of Equality

 ## Notes